metablaster/WindowsFirewallRuleset/README.md

 ## Where are my rules?

-Rules are loaded into Local group policy, follow bellow steps to open local group policy.
+Rules are loaded into Local group policy, follow below steps to open local group policy.

 1. Press Windows key and type: `secpol.msc`
 2. Right click on `secpol.msc` and click `Run as administrator`